WeiqiuZhang/weiqiuzhang.github.io/_pages/about.md

 ---
 permalink: /
-title: "MA student at EdUHK & Former Primary School Teacher & Interested in Educational Technology"
+title: "From Education To Educational Research"
 author_profile: true
 redirect_from:
   - /about/